 For a few lawyers, the path to law school starts with prison.
 At the October 19 launch of NYU Law’s PREP Scholarship Fund, Georgetown Law Center associate professor Shon Hopwood and Tarra Simmons, a Skadden Fellow at Seattle’s Public Defender Association—who both served criminal sentences before obtaining their JDs—discussed their own experiences and some of the obstacles facing formerly incarcerated individuals who seek to become attorneys.

 Founded by Joel Rudin ’78, a criminal defense attorney, the PREP Scholarship Fund provides support for NYU Law students who were previously incarcerated or have a parent who was incarcerated.
 It takes its name from the Prison Reform and Education Project (PREP), an NYU Law student organization that teaches legal research skills to prisoners.

 Even after completion of law school, bar admission can be a significant hurdle for applicants with past criminal convictions.
 Simmons described how her application to take the bar exam was at first rejected by the Washington State Bar Association’s Character and Fitness Board.
-Although Simmons had earlier served three years for drug and other offenses, she had been sober for six years, had graduated magna cum laude from University of Washington School of Law, and been awarded a Skadden Fellowship in public interest.
+Although Simmons had earlier served three years for drug and other offenses, she had been sober for six years, had graduated magna cum laude from Seattle University School of Law, and been awarded a Skadden Fellowship in public interest.
 Hopwood—an ex-bank robber who decided to become a lawyer after the US Supreme Court granted two petitions for certiorari that he had filed for fellow inmates during his incarceration—argued her successful appeal to the Washington Supreme Court.

 Select quotes from the discussion: